missreya/nyancat-fitbit/README.md

 This clock is design for Fitbit Sense and Versa 3 so other versions are not compatible.

+### Features
+- Clock and date display
+- Nyan Cat forever!
+- Dark Mode Setting: option to change to a black background for dark mode inclined users
 ### Features In Work

-Dark Mode Setting: option to change animation to a black background for dark mode users
+- Goal Counters (Heart Rate, Steps, Calories, Distance) on display on active face with Settings to turn on or off

-Heart Rate, Steps, Calories on main display: toggle to cycle through (or turn off) by tapping on the counter on the main face
+- Goal Counters cycle through all options by tapping on the counter on the main face

-Always On: Fades into a white outline of Nyan Cat and the stars along with the Time and Date on a black background
+- Always On: Fades into a white outline of Nyan Cat and the stars along with the Time and Date on a black background
+- Advanced Color Customization: Text color options in Settings

-### Disclaimer
+### Credit

 I claim no ownership of Nyan Cat and am not associated to Nyan Cat in any shape or fashion.
+I do not make any money from this.
 I am simply a lover of Nyan Cat!

+Nyan Cat is copyrighted by the gif's original creator, Chris Torres.
+Thanks Chris for bring Nyan Cat into our lives!

 ### Bugs?
 Contact Me!

-I am also humbly a new coder and this is my Fitbit clock design - please let me know if there is something wrong and I will do my best to fix it.
+I am humbly a new coder and this is my Fitbit clock design - please let me know if there is something wrong and I will do my best to fix it.

 Thank you for taking interest in my Fitbit clock face and I hope you enjoy it! :)